SUBMITTING AN ENTRY

 When will the finalists and winners be announced?

-The 2019 UDIA Victoria Awards for Excellence finalists and winners will be announced at a lunch to be held in Melbourne on Friday, 6 December 2019
+The 2020 UDIA Victoria Awards for Excellence finalists and winners will be announced at a ceremony to be held in Melbourne in December 2020.
+More details announced soon!

-Do you save me tickets at the luncheon if I enter?
+Do you save me tickets at the ceremony if I enter?

 Tickets are not allocated to entrants.
 You must purchase your own ticket(s).
-It is strongly recommended you purchase ticket(s) to the luncheon at the same time as you pay for your submission.
+It is strongly recommended you purchase ticket(s) to the ceremony at the same time as you pay for your submission.

 If I win, can I get more trophies and certificates?